Iso Edge Domains: Introduction

 The notion of iso-edge domain is useful if one is interested in properties that only depend on the edges of the Delaunay polytope or, equivalently, on the facets of the Voronoi polytope, see e.g. \cite{ChromaticVoronoi}.
 We address here two questions of this kind.
-For every $e = [u,v]$ edge of a Delaunay polytope, the middle $(u+v)/2$ defines a class in $c = \frac{1}{2}L / L$ where $L$ is the lattice.
+For every {edge} $e = [u,v]$ of a Delaunay polytope, the {mid point} $(u+v)/2$ defines a class $c$ in $\frac{1}{2}L / L$ where $L$ is the lattice.
 We then set $f(c) = \Vert u - v\Vert$.
 Conway \& Sloane conjectured that this function characterizes $L$ up to conjugacy and prove it in dimension at most $3$ \cite[p.~58]{conwaysloanevi}.
 The conjecture is proved in dimension $4$ in \cite[Ch 4.4]{VallentinThesis}.
 We prove this conjecture in dimension $5$ in Section \ref{SectionConwaySloane}.
-We further prove in dimension $4$ and $5$ that the conorms of a matrix $A$ are non-negative if and only if $A$ belongs to the matroidal locus.
+We further prove in dimension $4$ and {in dimension} $5$ that the {Fourier transform of $f$ takes only non-negative values} if and only if $A$ belongs to the matroidal locus.
 This implies a positive answer to \cite[Question 4.11]{ChuaKummerSturmfels} for $d\leq 5$.

 In the final Section \ref{SectionGeneralization} we list a number of possible generalizations of the iso-edge domains that could be of interest to researchers.